sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 ### Low Vision

-- **Magnification:** Use a relative font unit like rems or ems to accomodate screen magnification.
+- **Magnification:** Use a relative font unit like rems or ems to accommodate screen magnification.
 - **Color Contrast:** Colors should meet [WCAG AA requirements to color contrast](https://webaim.org/resources/contrastchecker/) which benefits all users as another digital curb-cut.
 - **High Contrast Themes:** these themes allow users with low vision to use your site with less difficulty.
 However, this comes with its own hiccups for CSS implemented background images.